 Do you think it is impossible to literally draw a song?
 Andreas Refsgaard learned a machine to recognize his drawings of musical instruments and made his own song.

 Animation and technology

 Eran Hilleli is an animation designer.
 During his studies, his animations were mainly 2D.
-Over time, he started experimenting using a computer to create 3D animations.
+Over time, he started experimenting with using a computer to create 3D animations.
 Finally, he discovered his personal style proofing computer art can be really cool.
 Eran Hilleli loves making loops where nothing is really happening, they work “therapeutical” for him.
-We think they look truely amazing.
+We think they look truly amazing.